 Walter J. Curran was appointed Executive Director of the Winship Cancer Institute of Emory University in September 2009.
+He is also Associate Vice President for Cancer in the Wodruff Health Sciences Center.
 He joined Emory in January 2008, as the Lawrence W. Davis Professor and Chair of Radiation Oncology and Chief Medical Officer of the Winship Cancer Institute.

 Prior to joining Emory, Dr. Curran was Chairman of Radiation Oncology at Thomas Jefferson University.
 He currently serves as Group Chairman and Principal Investigator of the Radiation Therapy Oncology Group (RTOG), a National Cancer Institute-funded cooperative group, a position he has held since 1997.